RickRomig/scripts/snippets/variables-uc-lc.md

 	declare -I	# if creating a local varibable, inherit attributes and value	of a variable with the same name at a previous scope declare -p	# display the attributes and values of each NAME
 	```
-- Options which set attributed:
+- Options which set attributes:
 	```bash
 	declare -a	# makes NAMEs indexed arrays (if supported) declare -A	# makes NAMEs associative arrays (if supported)